krutikbundela/ReduxToolkitWithJSONApi/README.md

 <h3>5.
 What was your approach to testing the components and the Redux store?</h3>

- Approach to testing components and the Redux store:
    To test the components and Redux store, I would use testing frameworks like Jest and React Testing Library.
 I would write unit tests for components to check their rendering, behavior, and user interactions.
 For Redux store testing, I would write integration tests to verify the correct behavior of actions, reducers, and state updates.
 Additionally, I would also test the async actions using mocked API responses to ensure the proper handling of async operations.